Camino Sleeping Gear

 Siesta on the trail, comfort while eating a picnic lunch, emergency bed on a gym floor when the pilgrim accommodation is full…

-Lightweight Sleeping Pad for the Camino
+Get this Lightweight Sleeping Pad for the Camino